Wong Fei-hung: Life

-Wong was born in Luzhou Hamlet, Lingxi Village, Xiqiao Country, Fatshan, Nanhai County, which is a present day part of Foshan City, Guangdong Province, during the reign of the Daoguang Emperor in the Qing dynasty.
-His ancestral home was in Luzhou Hamlet, Lingxi Village, Xiqiao Country, Fatshan, Nanhai County, Canton Prefecture, Kwangtung Province, which is now part of Xiqiao Town, Nanhai District, Foshan City.
+Wong was born in Luzhou Hamlet, Lingxi Village, Xiqiao Country, Foshan, Nanhai County, which is a present day part of Foshan City, Guangdong Province, during the reign of the Daoguang Emperor in the Qing dynasty.
+His ancestral home was in Luzhou Hamlet, Lingxi Village, Xiqiao Country, Foshan, Nanhai County, Canton Prefecture, Guangdong Province, which is now part of Xiqiao Town, Nanhai District, Foshan City.

 At the age of five, Wong started learning Hung Ga from his father, Wong Kei-ying.
 He often accompanied his father on trips from Foshan to Guangzhou, the provincial capital of Guangdong Province, where his father peddled medicine and performed martial arts in the streets.
 When he was 13, he encountered Lam Fuk-sing (林福成; Lin Fucheng), an apprentice of "Iron Bridge Three" Leung Kwan, in Douchi Street in Foshan Town.
 Lam taught him how to use the sling and the essential moves of the martial art Iron Wire Fist.
-Later, he learned the Shadowless Kick from Sung Fai-tong (宋輝鏜; Song Huitang)..
-Wong Fei Hung was very personable like his father and made many friends in the Martial and Medical World i.e. 10 Tigers of Guandong etc. With these friendships and chance meetings he was able to be exposed to vast amounts of knowledge that were openly shared with him.
-For this reason he was able to enhance his father's teachings to formulate a style that included much of what is seen in Southern Chinese Styles today.
+Later, he learned the shadowless kick from Sung Fai-tong (宋輝鏜; Song Huitang).
+Wong Fei-hung was very personable like his father, and made many friends in the martial arts and medical worlds, like the 10 Tigers of Guangdong.
+With these friendships and chance meetings, he was exposed to vast amounts of knowledge that were openly shared with him.
+He was able to enhance his father's teachings to formulate a style that included much of what is seen in Southern Chinese Styles today.